History of Charleston, South Carolina: Civil War: 1861–1865

 On December 24, 1860, the South Carolina General Assembly voted to secede from the Union.
-On January 9, 1861, Citadel cadets fired the first shots of the American Civil War when they opened fire on the Union ship Star of the West, entering Charleston's harbor with supplies for Fort Sumter, which was under siege.
-On April 12, 1861, shore batteries under the command of General Pierre G. T. Beauregard opened fire on the Union-held Fort Sumter in the harbor.
-After a 34-hour bombardment, Major Robert Anderson surrendered the fort.
-Officers and cadets from The Citadel were assigned to various Confederate batteries during the bombardment of Fort Sumter.
-Although The Citadel continued to operate as an academy during the Civil War, cadets were made a part of the South Carolina military department along with the cadets from the Arsenal Academy in Columbia, to form the Battalion of State Cadets.
-Cadets from both institutions continued to aid the Confederate army by helping drill recruits, manufacture ammunition, protect arms depots, and guard Union prisoners.
+On January 9, 1861, Citadel cadets fired on the merchant ship Star of the West, entering Charleston's harbor with supplies for Fort Sumter.
+On April 12, 1861, shore batteries under the command of Confederate General Pierre G. T. Beauregard Battle of Fort Sumter opened fire on the US Army forces inside Fort Sumter, starting the American Civil War.
+After a 34-hour bombardment, Major Robert Anderson agreed to evacuate the fort.

 On December 11, 1861, a massive fire burned 164 acres of Charleston, including the Cathedral of St John and St Finbar, South Carolina Institute Hall, the Circular Congregational Church, and many of the city's finest homes.
 This fire was responsible for much of the destruction visible in Charleston at the end of the war.